- Top

 Seven & i Group is working to foster a culture where women and other diverse human resources can play active roles by conducting community activities and training targeting various levels within the Group.

-Seven & i Holdings has continued to hold the Diversity Management Seminars since 2014 as a Group-wide initiative to emphasize the importance of diversity and inclusion and to raise awareness on the management of diverse human resources.
-A cumulative total of 6,300 people from all Group companies had participated in the seminars up to the end of February 2023.
-Seminars led by outside lecturers, covering themes including diversifying work styles, unconscious bias, organizational development, and leadership have been held to date, to provide the opportunity for managers to think about diversity from a number of different perspectives.
+Seven & i Holdings has continued to hold the DEI Seminars since 2014 as a Group-wide initiative to emphasize the importance of diversity, equity, and inclusion and to raise awareness on the management of diverse human resources.
+At the outset, these seminars primarily targeted people in management positions, but were later expanded to include other employees.
+As of 2021, they have also been offered online.
+A cumulative total of 7,100 people from all Group companies had participated in the seminars up to the end of February 2024.
+Seminars led by outside lecturers, covering themes including diversifying work styles, unconscious bias, organizational development, and leadership have been held to date, to provide the opportunity for participants to think about diversity from a number of different perspectives.
+We have established a section on our internal site to showcase information on advancement of DEI, which is intended to facilitate regular awareness-raising initiatives.

-For example, starting in 2021 Seven-Eleven Japan has been inviting outside lecturers to begin training on the subjects of diversity management and unconscious bias with the goal of encouraging understanding among managers.
+At our Group companies, we are promoting understanding among managers of the significance of DEI as well as a diverse array of work styles, including balancing work with childcare and family care responsibilities to further train managers to make good use of their diverse human resources.
+For example, starting in 2021 Seven-Eleven Japan has been inviting outside lecturers to begin training on the subjects of diversity and unconscious bias with the goal of encouraging understanding among managers.
 It has also been providing training for managers since July 2021 on normalization support.
 This aimed at creating opportunities to deepen managers' understanding of colleagues and subordinates with disabilities and to learn about how to deal with customers who have disabilities or cognitive impairments.

 In its level-based executive training, Ito-Yokado is implementing sessions on the management of diverse subordinates, including the importance of workplaces where diverse employees can apply themselves, the understanding of programs for supporting the balance between childcare and family care with work, and the evaluation of employees in the short working hours program.

 Seven & i Holdings revised the Corporate Action Guidelines in 2016, to expressly specify the “Forbidding of Discrimination Due to Sexual Orientation or Sexual Identity.”
-A variety of educational and awareness-raising activities aimed at promoting understanding of LGBT issues are also ongoing.
-These include the hosting of seminars and the production of a booklet with basic information on LGBT issues.
+A variety of educational and awareness-raising activities aimed at promoting understanding of LGBTQ+ issues are also ongoing.
+These include the hosting of seminars for Group company employees and the production of a booklet with basic information on LGBTQ+ issues.

 Seven & i Group companies have a system for rehiring employees after mandatory retirement, providing an opportunity for experienced workers to use their skills and abilities.